Treating Ocular Surface Disease with Scleral Lenses

 At EyeCare Associates, we regularly diagnose, treat and manage the different types of ocular surface disease to help patients experience clear, healthy vision again.
 Our our team of eye doctors has the experience and proven treatment options you need to find relief from OSD.

-If you have OSD and are interested in scleral lenses, EyeCare Associates can help. our team of eye doctors is specialized in fitting scleral lenses for dry eyes and other corneal conditions.Our practice serves patients from Trumbull, Southport, Norwalk, and Stamford, Connecticut and surrounding communities.
+If you have OSD and are interested in scleral lenses, EyeCare Associates can help. our team of eye doctors is specialized in fitting scleral lenses for dry eyes and other corneal conditions.Our practice serves patients from Connecticut, with offices in Trumbull, Stamford, Southport, and Norwalk, as well as in New York, serving Mahopac, Mt.
+Kisco and surrounding communities.